nettrino/LBSProximityAuditor/README.md

     a specific set of coordinates.

-Once the auditor implements the above calls, both the limit tests and the attacks work "off-the-shelf".
+Once the auditor implements the above calls, both the limit tests and the attacks work out of the box.
 In cases where the service does not use standard proximity oracles (i.e., exact distance, ring-based or disk-based) auditors can specify their own proximity oracle; subsequently, that can be passed as a parameter to LBSProximityAuditor for automatically evaluating the service.